tc39/proposal-bigint/README.md

 - `>>> 0` always returns a Number in uint32 range, throwing as `>>>` is not supported on BigInts at all.
 - `Math.fround` always returns a Number in float32 range, or throws.
 This proposal would throw if `Math.fround` is called with a BigInt, preserving the property.

-This proposal makes special allowances to make BigInts usable in asm.js code to build support for 64-bit integers, by including the standard library functions `BigInt.asUnsignedIntWithWidth` and `BigInt.asSignedIntWithWidth` as well as `Uint64Array` and `Int64Array`.
+This proposal makes special allowances to make BigInts usable in asm.js code to build support for 64-bit integers, by including the standard library functions `BigInt.asUintN` and `BigInt.asIntN` as well as `Uint64Array` and `Int64Array`.

 ### Don't break potential future value types extensions